-Chung F. Wong received his B.Sc.
-(Hons.) degree from the Chinese University of Hong Kong and his Ph.D. degree from the University of Chicago.
-He did his postdoctoral work at the University of Houston.
-He held academic and industrial positions at the University of Houston, Mount Sinai School of Medicine, SUGEN, Inc., University of California-San Diego, and the Howard Hughes Medical Institute before joining the faculty of UM-St. Louis in 2004.
+Chung F. Wong, B.Sc.
+(Hons.), Chinese University of Hong Kong, Ph.D. the University of Chicago, did postdoctoral work at the University of Houston.
+He held academic and industrial positions at the University of Houston, Mount Sinai School of Medicine, SUGEN, Inc., University of California-San Diego, and the Howard Hughes Medical Institute before joining the faculty of UMSL in 2004.

 Chung Wong Laboratory Homepage

 Our research involves the development and applications of computational methods to study biomolecular structure, dynamics, and function and to aid the design of bioactive compounds.
 For details please go to the link above to the laboratory homepage.

 ″Milestoning simulation of ligand dissociation from the glycogen synthase kinase 3β″, S. Rathnayake, B. Narayan, R. Elber and C. F. Wong, Proteins: Structure, Function, and Bioinformatics 2023, 91, 209

 ″Simulation of ligand dissociation kinetics from the protein kinase PYK2,″ J. Spiriti, F. Noe, and C. F. Wong, J. Computat.
 Chem.
 2022, 43, 1911

 "Why 2,6-di-methyl-β-cyclodextrin can encapsulate OH-substituted naphthalenes better than β-cyclodextrin: Binding pose, non-covalent interaction and solvent effect," K. Chen, R. X. Liu, C. F. Wong, S. Xu, J. Luo, X. Gong and B. Zhou, Comp. & Theoret.
 Chem., 2021, 1206, 113496